tqdm/tqdm/README.rst

 * iterable  : iterable, optional
     Iterable to decorate with a progressbar.
     Leave blank to manually manage the updates.
-* desc  : str, optional
+* desc  : str or iterator, optional
     Prefix for the progressbar.
 * total  : int or float, optional
     The number of expected iterations.
 If unspecified,